Entanglement in $(1+1)$-dimensional Free Scalar Field Theory: Tiptoeing between Continuum and Discrete Formulations: Introduction

 The structure of the paper is as follows: In Section \ref{sec:Srednicki_review} we review the calculation of entanglement entropy for a system of harmonic oscillators.
 In Section \ref{sec:Continuous_Theory} we briefly review the discretized (1+1)-dimensional scalar field theory.
 We present the entanglement spectrum and the matrices required for the calculations.
 Then, we derive the entanglement spectrum of the continuous theory, along with the corresponding continuous kernels.
 In Section \ref{sec:Finite_Interval} we derive the eigenvalues and the eigenfunctions of the reduced density matrix, the entanglement entropy and the modular Hamiltonian.
 Finally, in Section \ref{sec:discussion} we discuss our results.
-There is an appendix containing details of the calculations.
+There is a series of appendices containing details of the calculations.